 The most important step when it comes to how to build credit is knowing your starting point.
 You can’t know how much you need to raise your credit score without first referencing your credit report.
 This is the most basic, yet practical, step that even professionals ensure their customers perform.

-Mistaken identity is all too common, which is why checking reports for errors is still such an effective way to build good credit.
+Mistaken identity is all too common, which is why checking reports for errors is an effective way to build good credit.

 The turnaround time to correct the errors on Nainan’s report was just six weeks.
-And it’s this level of sleuthing that can make the difference when a credit or purchasing decision falls back on your credit report for the final say.
+And it’s this level of sleuthing that can make the difference in ensuring your credit score is correct and improves.